Texas LLC Formation Attorneys

 An experienced business formation attorney can ensure that the certificate is filed correctly the first time, preventing further delays.

-Do I Need an Attorney to Set Up an LLC?
+Do I need an attorney to set up an LLC?

-Many online services offer to form your LLC for a low package price or monthly subscription.
+Many online services offer to form your LLC for a low package price or a monthly subscription.
 There is nothing wrong with wanting to be judicious in the way you spend money.

-However, these off-the-shelf solutions will not help you consider the legal risks and considerations you face as a business owner, partner or executive.
+However, these off-the-shelf solutions will not help you consider the legal risks and considerations you face as a business owner, partner, or executive.

 An LLC formation attorney can highlight exposures and recommend agreements and compliance plans that protect your business while keeping legal costs manageable.
 Saving money with an off-the-shelf LLC formation will be of little consolation if your business faces litigation down the road due to faulty or missing foundational agreements or unaddressed risks.